ScottMcGready/the-conference-bible/README.md

 Conferences can be _incredibly_ fun to organise and run, if they're done right.
 Sometimes, however, they can be incredibly stressful affairs for everyone if not enough thought, planning, or resilience is built in.

 As an organiser you should ask yourself if you want to *attend* a conference or *organise* one.
-Organisers (and volunteers for that matter) often don't get to see every talk, if any and can be pulled pillar to post sorting out problems, ensuring schedules are accurate, or doing other tasks.
+Organisers (and volunteers for that matter) often don't get to see every talk, if any, and can be pulled pillar to post sorting out problems, ensuring schedules are accurate, or doing other tasks.

 ## Organisation and planning